What Happens to Liens and Second Mortgages in Foreclosure?

 How Lien Priority Works

+Priority determines how foreclosure funds are distributed.
 Generally, the priority of a lien is determined by its recording date.
-But some liens, like property tax liens, have automatic superiority over essentially all prior liens.
+But some liens, like property tax liens, have automatic superiority over most prior liens.

 First mortgages are, as the name suggests, typically recorded first and are in the first lien position.
 Second mortgages are often recorded next and are usually in the second position.